 Syria crisis appeal

-Over 11 million people have fled their homes including more than 5 million people who have fled to neighbouring countries including Jordan and Lebanon.
+More than 12 million people have fled their homes including more than 5 million people who have fled to neighbouring countries including Jordan and Lebanon.
 Almost three-quarters of these refugees are women and children.

 Millions of people both inside Syria and across the region are almost entirely dependent on aid, but the scale of need is outstripping the current capacity of humanitarian agencies to respond.
 The situation will continue to deteriorate unless increased funds for the humanitarian response are found.

 This is a human crisis of staggering proportions requiring continued support from the international community.
 Even if the fighting were to end tomorrow, the Syrian people need long-term support to rebuild and recover from this crisis.
 This includes support to safe and secure places to live and job opportunities, so they can provide for their families and live in dignity.

 Oxfam is on the ground in Syria, Lebanon and Jordan providing desperately needed emergency assistance.
 Thanks to the generosity of our supporters and the Australian Government, we’ve already reached more than 1.5 million people with clean drinking water, hygiene and sanitation programs, as well cash and relief supplies such as blankets and stoves in winter and vouchers for hygiene supplies in summer.

 We are also helping refugee families get the information they need about their legal and human rights and connecting them to medical, legal and support services.